Shubert Theatre (New Haven): History

 The theater struggled financially in the 1970's and closed in 1976.
 The theater building was subsequently acquired by the City of New Haven, and the interior was restored.
 The Adams Hotel, which was located between the historic theater building and College Street, was demolished to build a modern lobby addition.
-The theatre reopened under city ownership in 1983, operated by CAPA.
+The theatre reopened under city ownership in 1983, operated by the Columbus Association for the Performing Arts (CAPA).